-- Lift side cover eyelet (C) at rear of side boot cover from snap ball stud (D).
-Raise the back of the boot side cover to unhook the tab (A) from the slot (B) in the quarter trim panel.
-Do the same on the other side. - Store both boot side covers in the trunk. - 8.
-Close the trunk. - Raise the rear seatback to the up position.
-Push the seat back to make sure it is latched. - 10.
-Turn the ignition to the RUN position. - Lower both door windows to avoid wear to the weatherstrips.
+- Lift the side cover eyelet (C) at the rear of the side boot cover from the snap ball stud (D).
+Raise the back of the boot side cover to unbook the tab (A) from the slot (B) in the quarter trim panel.
+Do the same on the other side. - 7.
+Store both boot side covers in the trunk. - Close the trunk. - Raise the rear seatback to the up position.
+Push the seat back to make sure it is latched.